Medicaid Caregiver Child Exemption: Transferring a Parent’s Home to an Adult Caregiver Child without Medicaid Penalty

 Is Professional Assistance Needed to Utilize the Child Caregiver Exemption?

-It is recommended the counsel of a professional Medicaid Planner be sought prior to transferring one’s home to an adult caregiver child.
+It is recommended that the counsel of a professional Medicaid Planner be sought prior to transferring one’s home to an adult caregiver child.
 While the rules surrounding the Child Caregiver Exemption may sound fairly straightforward, the rules are more lenient in some states than others, documentation must be provided, and the required documentation may be state-specific.
 Failure to meet all of the conditions or submit all required documents can result in denial of the home transfer, or if the home has already been transferred, cause a Penalty Period of Medicaid ineligibility.

 Regardless of whether an adult child is considering utilizing this planning strategy, currently providing care for an aging parent, or has already provided care, a Medicaid Planner can provide assistance in understanding one’s state rules and ensuring appropriate documentation is provided.
 Furthermore, outside of the adult Child Caregiver Exemption, there are other planning strategies, such as the Lady Bird Deed, through which one can protect their home from Medicaid’s Estate Recovery Program.
 Find a Medicaid Planner in your area.